0cjs/sedoc/ee/sbc.md

 but it doesn't appear to trigger a full-length reset pulse when the output is pulled down.
 AliExpress: <¥100 in TO92; ~¥25 in SMD.

+The Microchip [MCP100] is another option that's very cheap and has a [circuit tested with the 6502][f65 7619].

 Clock Circuits
 --------------